Mulligans Flat Woodland Sanctuary: Geography

 The area consists of woodland, open grassland and a large dam surrounded by a fox-proof fence.
 Despite being freehold and then leasehold grazing land prior to becoming a reserve, Mulligans Flat has been subjected to less overall farming pressure than other areas at similar proximity to human activity.

 As a result, the uniquely intact habitat was given protected status as crucial habitat for threatened wildlife including the golden sun moth, the striped legless lizard and numerous other plant and animal species.

-Approximately 150 species of wild flowers are found in the sanctuary under stands of 6 different species of gum tree, including threatened Blakely's Red Gum (Eucalyptus blakelyi) and Yellow Box (Eucalyptus melliodora), which are valuable nest trees for the vulnerable Superb Parrot.
+Approximately 150 species of wild flowers are found in the sanctuary under stands of six different species of gum tree, including threatened Blakely's red gum (Eucalyptus blakelyi) and yellow box (Eucalyptus melliodora), which are valuable nest trees for the vulnerable superb parrot.

 Mulligans Flat is a sister sanctuary of Zealandia Wildlife Sanctuary.
-Its chief managing authority is the ACT Government with support from the Woodlands and Wetlands Trust with parallel arrangements for Jerrabomberra Wetlands.
+Its chief managing authority is the ACT Government with support from the Woodlands and Wetlands Trust with parallel arrangements for the Jerrabomberra Wetlands.

 History

 Aboriginal heritage

 Mulligans Flat is situated on Ngunnawal land.
 There has been disagreement in the past over traditional ownership in the Canberra region, including the tablelands where Mulligans Flat is located.

-Old Coach Road, situated in the valley where Mulligans Flat meets Goorooyarroo, is the site of a Ngunnawal Songline.
+Old Coach Road, situated in the valley where Mulligans Flat meets Goorooyarroo, is the site of a Ngunnawal songline.
 Stone artefacts and tree scarring have been found throughout the reserve and nearby Throsby Offsets.

 Prior to the heavy clearing and farming practices of the nineteenth century, the area had a permanent water supply which is thought to have existed in the form of ponds connected by inconsistent channels.
 This landscape would have provided food and other resources in the form of a diverse biome of flora and fauna sufficient to support a local community.
 A volcanic ridge exists along the east of the sanctuary, and to the west, a geological fault line caused a quartz ridge to develop which can be observed via satellite imagery.
-These quarry sites provided materials for making tools which were used and traded by locals and travelers.
+These quarry sites provided materials for making tools which were used and traded by locals and travellers.

 Some contemporary methods used by Aboriginal peoples in caring for country on Mulligans Flat include land management, advocacy and working with groups such as the ACT Parks and Conservation Service's Aboriginal Ranger Program.

-The Traditional Owners Aboriginal Corporation (TOAC) occasionally runs educational sessions using Mulligans Flat as a teaching location.
-A welcome to county is included in a self-guided walking tour App.
+The Traditional Owners Aboriginal Corporation occasionally runs educational sessions using Mulligans Flat as a teaching location.
+A welcome to country is included in a self-guided walking tour app.